adem-wg/adem-spec/draft-adem-wg-adem-core.md

 Domain names and IPv6 addresses.
 Note that IPv6 addresses also support IPv4 addresses through "IPv4-Mapped IPv6 Addresses" (cf. {{!RFC4291}}, [Section 2.5.5.2](https://www.rfc-editor.org/rfc/rfc4291.html#section-2.5.5.2)).
 Domain names (`domain-name`) MUST be formatted as usual and specified in {{!RFC1035}} with the exception that the leftmost label MAY be the single-character wildcard `"*"`.
+In particular, `"*"` itself is a valid domain name.

 IPv6 addresses (`IPv6`) MUST be formatted following {{!RFC4291}}.
 IPv6 addresses MUST be global unicast or link-local unicast addresses.